OpenCTI-Platform/docs/docs/usage/workbench.md

 #### Data import and analyst workbenches window

 This window encompasses all the necessary tools for importing a file.
 Files imported through this interface will subsequently be processed by the import connectors, resulting in the creation of workbenches.
+Additionally, analysts can manually create a workbench by clicking on the "+" icon at the bottom right of the window.

 ![Data import and workbenches panel](assets/data-import-and-workbenches.png)